Article

 See Photo Location

-From historic Route 66 to the natural wonders of Wildcat Park, the Joplin area offers an array of things to do in the southeast corner of the Show-Me State.
+From traveling historic Route 66 to experiencing the natural wonders of Wildcat Park, the Joplin area offers an array of things to do in the southeast corner of the Show-Me State.
+Many of the attractions are free or low cost, making a trip to Joplin an affordable adventure.

 66 Drive-In Theater in Carthage, Mo.